ARM9/bass/doc/basics.md

 ## Syntax:
+In bass the semicolon acts as a statement separator, and not as a statement terminator, meaning that a semicolon is not required at the end of each line.

 ### Variables and Constants
 Variables and constants are what you would expect them to be.
 Please keep in mind that both are constructs inside of the macro engine.
 They will (by default) not be present on the target system but only in the compilers virtual machine.